isomerpages/mlaw-corp/_realign/3-process-repayment.md

 The Other Party or his assignee may <u>only</u> object to the Hirer/Renter’s Notice of Revision on any one or more of the following grounds:

 * The contract in question is not a hire-purchase or conditional sales agreement or a lease of commercial equipment.
-* the Hirer/Renter does not satisfy the eligibility criteria for relief.
+* The Hirer/Renter does not satisfy the eligibility criteria for relief.
-* the Notice of Revision was not served in accordance with Section 53 of the Act. (e.g. the Notice is not served by 26 February 2021)
+* The Notice of Revision was not served in accordance with Section 53 of the Act. (e.g. the Notice is not served by 26 February 2021)
 * The Hirer/Renter’s proposed repayment schedule does not meet the requirements in Section 53(4)(a)-(d) of the Act. (e.g. The amounts covered by the proposed repayment schedule includes amounts payable before 1 February 2020 or after the date of the Notice of Revision).

 To object to the Notice of Revision, the Other Party must lodge the Notice of Objection with the Registrar and serve the Notice of Objection on the following persons **within the 2-week Objection Period** on the following Recipient(s), where applicable: